sagjig/Snoop-Dogg-Minecraft/README.md

 Snoop-Dogg-Minecraft
 =============

 _Disclaimer: This application contains explicit language and references to drug use.
-The inclusion of such material does not imply a recommendation or endorsement of any views expressed within them._

 A resource pack for Minecraft 1.18 where all in-game text has been fed through Gizoogle.net's translator.
 Hilarity will ensue.